• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 My Ultimate Peanut Butter Cookies are one of my favourite pihikete (cookies) of all time due to the balance of flavours.
-Make the easy peanut butter cookies with simple ingredients and then let your creativity take hold.
+The easy peanut butter cookies are made with simple ingredients and then it is really up to you.
 Eat them plain, add dark chocolate or top with a light peanut butter buttercream.
 So what will you do?
-I can’t wait to hear about it.
+I can't wait to hear about it.

 Are you a peanut butter fan like I am?